Do you own a retired greyhound?

 If you own a retired greyhound and wish to enter him or her into the GAP program, please complete the online application form at the bottom of this page.

-All dogs must be presented to GAP flea-free, bathed and accompanied by all transfer of ownership forms (these must be signed by the current registered owner), racing or naming papers along with the GAP entry fee of $110 (Covering entry fee, C5 vaccine and muzzle and including GST).
+All dogs must be presented to GAP flea-free, bathed and accompanied by all transfer of ownership forms (these must be signed by the current registered owner), the greyhound history form, a copy of the racing or naming papers and a current C5 vaccination with the certificate.

 Every effort will be made to make the wait as short as possible.